 Ramsey argues that the State’s decision to dismiss the charges because of a subsequent evaluation of the child performed by Dr. C. Dr. C. examined the child in 2004.
 She found no signs of injury but said this did not preclude the possibility of sexual abuse.

-The majority of Ramsey’s arguments focus on Arizona’s mandatory reporting statute.
+The majority of Father’s arguments focus on Arizona’s mandatory reporting statute.
 The reporting statute applies to health care providers and behavioral health professionals.
 If one of these providers reasonably believes that a child has suffered injury, abuse or neglect, she must report it.

 Under certain circumstances, the law provides immunity from civil and criminal liability for those who report abuse.
 That is anyone who furnishes a report under this section cannot be prosecuted civilly or criminally unless they acted with malice.

-Sheets did make reports.
+However, Mother did make reports.
 She has qualified immunity under the statute only if she reasonably believed abuse had occurred.